 Richard BLOOMFIELD: Died September 16, 1901 at Hamilton.
 Richard Bloomfield arrived in Australia, first to Tasmania in 1842 and later to Victoria.
 He joined the Police Force with his first station at Hamilton as chief constable.
 In his later years, Richard turned to farming and was 79 years at the time of his death.

 John RIORDAN: Died September 27, 1905 at Portland.
 Before arriving in Portland, just prior to the turn of the century, John Riordan spent time in Ballarat, Creswick and Ararat running businesses.
 In Portland, he owned the London Hotel and served a period on the Portland Council.

-Mr. F. BUCKNALL: Died September, 1908 at Dartmoor.
-In his early days in Portland, Mr Bucknall believed wattle trees could be commercially grown.
+Frederick BUCKNALL: Died September, 1908 at Dartmoor.
+In his early days in Portland, Frederick Bucknall believed wattle trees could be commercially grown.
 He purchased land at Dartmoor and planted his wattles, but blight and fires made his venture difficult.
 He went to the goldfields of Western Australia, where he had worked before.
-He returned to Dartmoor, a lot more finacially secure and continued his Wattle plantation, with more success than his first attempt.
+He returned to Dartmoor, a lot more financially secure and continued his Wattle plantation, with more success than his first attempt.

 Thomas DONOHOE: Died September 26, 1908 at Narrawong.
 Thomas Donohoe of Narrawong was a cabinet maker of much renown, a farmer and an administrator.
 He had great political knowledge and for a time was the Narrawong correspondent for the Portland Guardian.